namaste1337/Juntos-Mobile/README.md

 # About

-The Juntos Platform was developed with React Native, Redux, NodeJS, MongoDB.
-The goal is to help cash strapped non-profits by developing a framework to allow the development of a native application on a shoe string budget.
+The Juntos Platform was developed with React Native, Redux, NodeJS, MongoDB with the goal to help cash strapped non-profits by developing a framework to allow rapid development of a native application.
 To achieve this goal the project is primarily focused on developing features that are common across the non-profit industry, that allow user to congregate and collaborate.

 # Prerequisites